 You can apply audio noise reduction to a certain range of an audio track or to the entire track.
 There are two steps you need to perform to apply this effect to your audio track:

 The first step is to get a noise profile.
-Specify the range that contains only background noise so that ActivePresenter can identify the noise.
+Specify the range that contains only background noise so as that ActivePresenter can identify the noise.
 Then, click the arrow next to the Audio Noise Reduction button to select Get Noise Profile.

 The second step is to reduce noise.
 Specify the range or the audio track you want to apply the effect.
 Next, click the Audio Noise Reduction button to adjust the noise reduce controls in the Noise Reduction dialog.
 Then click OK to finish.